sjp38/linux/Documentation/admin-guide/mm/transhuge.rst

        an anonymous THP as "partially mapped" and count it here, even though it is not actually partially mapped anymore.

+collapse_exceed_none_pte
+       The number of anonymous mTHP pte ranges where the number of none PTEs exceeded the max_ptes_none threshold.
+For mTHP collapse, khugepaged checks a PMD region and tracks which PTEs are present.
+It then tries to collapse to the largest enabled mTHP size.
+The allowed number of empty PTEs is the max_ptes_none threshold scaled by the collapse order.
+This counter records the number of times a collapse attempt was skipped for this reason, and khugepaged moved on to try the next available mTHP size.

+collapse_exceed_swap_pte
+       The number of anonymous mTHP pte ranges which contain at least one swap PTE.
+Currently khugepaged does not support collapsing mTHP regions that contain a swap PTE.
+This counter can be used to monitor the number of khugepaged mTHP collapses that failed due to the presence of a swap PTE.

+collapse_exceed_shared_pte
+       The number of anonymous mTHP pte ranges which contain at least one shared PTE.
+Currently khugepaged does not support collapsing mTHP pte ranges that contain a shared PTE.
+This counter can be used to monitor the number of khugepaged mTHP collapses that failed due to the presence of a shared PTE.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help